Home > The Portugal Visa Process: A Guide for Travelers

 Your Portugal visa application appointment

 Additionally, an attendant will take your fingerprints at this appointment to include in your visa application submission.
+If you've already submitted them within the past 5 years, you will likely skip the biometric portion of the appointment.

 Do I need to apply for ETIAS if I have a Portuguese visa?